ashleymavericks/notion-habit-tracker/README.md

 ```bash
 pipenv install
 ```
-5. Run the Script called `main.py`, it may take some time to complete.
+5. Run the Script called `main.py`, it may take some time to complete
 ```bash
 python3 main.py
 ```